jamespetran/rust-bench/README.md

 # Rust Compiling Benchmark #

-This is a small benchmark to test how good coding LLMs are at writing rust code that compiles, without testing if its correct in any other way.
+This is a small benchmark to test how well coding LLMs can write Rust code that compiles, without evaluating whether the code is correct in any other way.

 ### Introduction ###

-The rust compiler is famously strict, this is necessary for the memory safety rust provides, and a rust program that compiles is less likely to have runtime errors than in other languages.
-But, as I have suffered many times, it can make writing a rust programm that compiles far from trivial.
+The Rust compiler is famously strict.
+This strictness is necessary for the memory safety that Rust provides, and a Rust program that compiles is less likely to have runtime errors compared to programs in other languages.
+However, as I have experienced many times, writing a Rust program that compiles can be far from trivial.

-I have also noticed that language models are not much better than me at this tasks, and often their suggestions dont compile either.
-So I wanted to compare how good at this task different models are, and how the task itself compares with other "reasoning" tasks like advanced math problems and competitive programming.
+I have also noticed that language models are not much better than I am at this task; often, their suggestions fail to compile as well.
+Therefore, I wanted to compare how proficient different models are at this task and how this task compares to other "reasoning" tasks, such as solving advanced math problems and competitive programming challenges.

-The benchmark is easily gamed of course, just by writing a "Hello World" programm that compiles for each question.
-But all the models that I test have been tested in other benchmarks, and it safe to assume they are actually trying.
+Of course, the benchmark can easily be gamed simply by writing a "Hello World" program that compiles for every question.
+However, all the models I am testing have been evaluated in other benchmarks, and it is safe to assume they are genuinely attempting to solve the problems.

 ## Results ##